Should I Get A Cat?

 Want to do a test run to see if cats are for you?
 Fostering is your answer.
 It’s a shorter commitment and gives you a chance to make sure the cat’s needs are met.
 If it’s too much, that’s totally okay.
 The cat will find a forever home and you can know you helped save a life.
 If you do end up thinking the cat is a good fit, you may be able to adopt them.
 While these have historically been called a “foster fail,” I like to think of them more as a “foster win.”

-If you think you can handle it (cats aren’t easy pets necessarily) but want a little extra support, consider a Welcome Home package.
+If you think you can handle it (cats aren’t easy pets necessarily) but want a little extra support, consider a behavior consultation.
 The fact that you want to help make your cat as happy as you can signals to me that you’re going to be a great cat parent!
 There are a lot of resources, like my blog where I have guides on bringing home a cat for the first time or helping your cat during a move, available to help you.

 So should you adopt a cat?
-I turn the question back to you: Can you meet all of the cat’s needs?
+I turn the question back to you: Can you meet all the needs of a cat?

 Need help with your cat’s behavior?